Great Places To Bird in Tucson

 Peppersauce Canyon – Santa Catalinas

-Oracle State Park is only open weekends and just six months of the year, but even better birding can be found year-round seven miles past the park.
 Peppersauce Canyon and a National Forest campground are located in a treed oasis at 5,000 feet along the old Mt.
 Lemmon Road.
-Pavement ends two miles from the state park, but the dirt road is an easy drive to the campground.
+Pavement ends two miles from Oracle State Park, but the dirt road is an easy drive to the campground.
 Enormous sycamores shade the camp sites, and the adjacent Rice Peak trail gently ascends through Mexican blue oak and juniper to a second spring-fed oasis just a mile from the campground.
 This habitat is ideal for birds, and 139 species have been reported on eBird’s hotspot, including 17 flycatchers, phoebes and kingbirds, as well as 5 vireos and 14 warblers.
 Summer Tanagers are reliable summer visitors, and resident birds include Phainopepla, Mexican Jay and Bridled Titmouse.
 It’s also just 20 miles from Ski Valley, but don’t try it in the family car.
+Oracle State Park is another great birding option nearby, and it is now open every day, year-round.

 Local Riparian Areas